bitdivine/nodejs-env/README.md

 ###Usage:

-* Put your configuration in a .json file (optional but most common)
+* Put your default configuration in a .json file (optional but most common)
 * In any of your files that need to access the configuration:

         var defaults = require('./yourfile.json'),